 4. Recognize there’s some level of risk associated with all investments.
 Make sure you understand all the risks and costs and tell your advisor how much risk you’re willing to accept.
 Your advisor can take you through the process of assessing how much risk you’re comfortable with.

 5. The following will help you be well informed when meeting with your advisor:

-- Our advice page has articles and tips about financial security planning.
+- Our advice page (link to all advice page) has articles and tips about financial security planning.

-- The Financial Consumer Agency of Canada’s financial literacy database has a list of important terms.
+- The Financial Consumer Agency of Canada’s financial literacy database Opens a new website in a new window has a list of important terms.

-- The Ontario Securities Commission’s Get Smarter About Money website provides an overview of a wide range of financial topics.
+- The Ontario Securities Commission’s Get Smarter About Money Opens a new website in a new window website provides an overview of a wide range of financial topics.

 When an advisor understands your needs, concerns and future goals, they can create a financial plan tailored to you.
 Having open and regular conversations will help ensure you’re on the same page as you navigate the complex world of financial security planning together.